MindSystemm/Obfuscator-Helper/README.md

 # Obfuscator-Helper
-This tool will help obfuscator makers to check their obfuscator's performance
+This tool will help obfuscator makers to check their obfuscator's performances

 # Description